I created this guide to include everything you need to know about TENS UNIT devices, including the best models but...

 You get the same level of strength whether you use one or all four outputs, and it has the same level of power and intensity as most doctors' and therapists' units.

 It comes with eight electrodes.
-You can choose between various manual and automatic programs, and it has an automatic shut off for safety.
-Unit have independent dual channels to save time!
+You can choose between various manual and automatic programs, and it has an automatic shut-off for safety.
+The unit has independent dual channels to save time!

 $5 Omron Electrotherapy Pain Relief Device PM3030 TENS UNIT

 Best COMPACT And EASE of USE

 If you're going for something compact and fairly basic but still very effective, this is an excellent pick.
 Small, easy to use, and ergonomically designed to fit snugly into your palm, the Omron PM 3030 is an excellent portable TENS device.

 It has built-in programs designed to target three different pain modes: feet and legs, arms, or lower back.
 And within each program, you can choose from five intensity levels.

 It's small enough to carry around in your pocket and has an automatic shutoff feature for safety.
 It comes with two self-adhering pads that are large enough to fit most pain spots on your body areas, which you can use up to 150 times before they need to be replaced.

 Great Unit With Lots of Options + BEST Warranty!